soederpop/active-mdx/docs/guides/README.md

         └── searching-for-a-product-by-category.mdx
 ```

+With ActiveMDX it is possible to write a single epic document, and expand it into separate story documents later.
+You can then publish the stories to github or jira, or wherever.
+As those stories progress through the development lifecycle, you can keep the files in sync.
+You can generate a google document with all of the stories, and have people provide estimates, and then sync the estimates back into the content.

+ActiveMDX makes it easy to keep your writing in sync with the rest of the world, as the things you are writing about move and change and progress.

 ## Collections represent a bunch of markdown / mdx documents

 Assuming the example tree above is in the `content` folder.